cbg-ethz/ConsensusFixer/README.md

  - Performs majority vote, respecting pluralityN, `-m`
  - Calls N if relative gap abundance is above `-pluralityN DOUBLE`
  - Remove gaps if they are >= pluralityN, `-d`
+ - Add only the major insertion, `-mi`
+ - Add all insertions with a distance of at least n bp `-pi` and `-pis INT`
  - Low memory footprint, but only single core, `-s`

 ### ISSUES: